|Board of Directors|

 Martyn Hoffmann (President)

 A native of South Africa, Mr. Hoffmann brings to the board a strong business administration and project management background through his work with Greenfield Partners LLC and Athens Group.
 His pragmatic approach to creative business solutions in complex situations will bring additional structure and sustainability to the schools finances.
-He has sat on Boards of various non-profit organizations including the Miocean Foundation and the Truckee River Watershed Council throughout his career and has been a member of the La Paz General Assembly for the past 4 years.
+He has sat on Boards of various non-profit organizations including the Miocean Foundation and the Truckee River Watershed Council throughout his career and has been board president since September of 2013.

 Jose Gerardo Brenes (Vice President and Founding Member)

-Mr. Brenes has served on the board for six years and is an active community member in the coastal communities of Guanacaste.
+Mr. Brenes has served on the board since 2007 as a founding member and is an active community member in the coastal communities of Guanacaste.
 He is the President of the Cycling Association of Guanacaste, Founder and President of the Foundation for the Development of Guanacaste, Director of Community Relations for the Do It Center, Manager of Catalina Cove, and Director of the Federation of World Peace.
 He is also one of the founders and board members of CEPIA, a non-profit association out of Huacas, CR that is devoted to the cultural, educational and psychological development of infants through adolescents.

 Ashley Javogue (Vocal)